fChristenson/My-life-as-a-programmer/README.md

 > Hi Fred, how do I correct this decision.
 I have taken the wrong decision of joining 2  big companies and after spending 4+6 yrs  my pay check is less but my knowledge is very limited if I compare it to my friends.
 Now I want to switch  but I get rejected because now my knowledge doesn't match my paycheck anymore 😐.
 So trust me increasing  skill set is the way forward.
 I want to know how to correct this for a guy with 10yr of IT experience.

+> Hi.
+I'm already invest my time learning and creating project using java and spring boot.
+I already comfortable with java, should i learn php or consider to switch php framework like CI, or Laravel?

 > Hey Fredrik.
 You are my favorite Youtuber.
 I'm dead serious.
 I have some questions: I have been sitting on the sidelines of the development community since 2011 and I regret it so much.
 I have denied coding as my calling for all these years I'm ready to be a part of a team and solve meaningful problems.
 1.)
 As a newer developer, is it worth it to seriously set my aspirations on a career at Google or FAAN?
 I'm not concerned with prestige or shiny-objects.
 I just want to solve important problems and be on the forefront of stuff that changes everything.
 I want to be a part of big-picture innovation and make a difference etc.

 > 2.)
 I'm aware at big companies devs tend to be a small part of something big and small is the opposite but does that change with senior positions?